HOW LARGE ARE THE GROUPS YOU SEND?

 Yes!
 We encourage all our applicants to raise funds from friends and families.
 Visiting Orphans is a 501(c)3 non-profit organization and donations given on your behalf are tax deductible.

-Visiting Orphans team members can also send donors to our online store to purchase merchandise and a percentage of each purchase will go toward the designated team members trip.
-Team member must be registered for a trip in advance and have those purchasing items type their name in at the checkout page so we know where to apply the fund.
+Visiting Orphans team members can also send donors to our online store to purchase merchandise and $8 from each item purchased will go toward the designated team members trip.
+Team member must be registered for a trip in advance and have those purchasing items type their name in at the checkout page so we know where to apply the funds.

 HOW DO I MAKE A PAYMENT?